morrisons andrews liver salts

 Is the lower price of the Morrisons version worth it, or are you sacrificing quality?
 That’s the key question we’ll dive into next.

-First up, the active ingredients.
-Both Andrews Liver Salts and Morrisons’ own brand contain the same key components: sodium bicarbonate, citric acid, and tartaric acid.
-The quantities are nearly identical, which is a good start.
+Let’s start with the active ingredients.
+Andrews Liver Salts and Morrisons’ own brand share the same key components: sodium bicarbonate, citric acid, and tartaric acid.
+Nearly identical quantities, too.
+Already, that’s a strong match.
+The formulas align so closely you’d struggle to spot a difference between them on paper alone.

 However, the inactive ingredients can differ.
 Andrews might have a specific sweetener or flavoring, while Morrisons could use something slightly different.
 These small changes can sometimes affect the overall experience. morrisons andrews liver salts